pokey/upgrade-knausj/README.md

 # Upgrade `knausj`

 Helper for performing `knausj` upgrades.
+Please see https://youtu.be/Nbz7A9pGkQ0 for a detailed walkthrough of using this utility.

 ## Assumptions